FaceMan01/to-dos-local-env/README.md

 ## Setup Self-Hosted Runner

-To run workflow on your device, you need a Linux operating system with installed docekr, nodejs and npm.
+To run workflow on your device, you need a Linux operating system with installed docker, nodejs and npm.

 For example `Ubuntu`